You can contact Yongsun Paik at Yongsun.Paik@lmu.edu.

-Yongsun Paik is a professor of international buisness and management at Loyola Marymount University and serves as director of the Center for Asian Business and director of the Center for International Business Education (CIBE).
+Yongsun Paik is a professor of international business and management at Loyola Marymount University and serves as director of the Center for Asian Business and director of the Center for International Business Education (CIBE).
 Yongsun's areas of interest include international human resources management, business ethics, cross-border M&As and joint ventures, and East Asian business management.
 Prior to joining the LMU faculty in 1991, Paik taught at the University of Washington, Seattle and worked as a country economist at the Export-Import Bank of Korea.
-He has also served as a visiting professor at Yonsei University and Sogang University in Korea and at Thunderbird’s American Graduate School of International Management.
-Yongsun is an editorial board member for the Journal of World Business and the Thunderbird International Business Review, and former president of the Association of Korean Management Scholars.
-He has published three books and over 50 articles in major international business and management journals.
-Yongsun is a highly-decorated academic where some of his honors include the Fulbright Senior Specialist Program Award, Korea Foundation Fellowship Award, Carnegie Bosch Institute Research Grant Award, Best Paper Award from the Academy of Management, Best Paper Award from the US Association for Small Business Entrepreneurship National Conference, and the Most Outstanding Faculty Person Award from Delta Sigma Pi.
+He has also served as a visiting professor at Universidad Loyola, Andalusia in Spain, Ton Duc Thang University in Vietnam, Yonsei and Sogang University in Korea and at Thunderbird’s American Graduate School of International Management.
+Yongsun is an editorial board member for The Journal of World Business and The Thunderbird International Business Review, and former president of the Association of Korean Management Scholars.
+He has published three books and over 60 articles in major international business and management journals.
+Yongsun is a highly decorated academic where some of his honors include the Fulbright Senior Specialist Program Award, Korea Foundation Fellowship Award, Carnegie Bosch Institute Research Grant Award, Best Paper Award from the Academy of Management, Best Paper Award from the US Association for Small Business Entrepreneurship National Conference.
+He is also the recipient of LMU Faculty Award for Excellence in Scholarship and Creative Works and the Most Outstanding Faculty Person Award from Delta Sigma Pi.

 University of Texas at Austin: M.A., Latin America Studies 1986

 Areas of Expertise (6)

 Conversations with Global Business Leaders: Global Talent Management

 International Business Webinar Series hosted by GSU-CIBER Virtual